fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 ## Installing QGIS

 Installing QGIS is straightforward, but it can seem a bit unfamiliar, so don't worry if you feel confused.
-This tutorial is based on 2.8 (some screenshots are from 2.6 if they are not significantly different from the current release).
+This tutorial is based on 2.10 for Mac, though some screenshots are from older versions if they are not significantly different from the current release.
+Within these tutorials, other than installation instructions, there should be no noticable difference between Mac and PC versions.

 The most up to date versions of the necessary components can be found, organized by operating system, at the [QGIS download page](http://hub.qgis.org/projects/quantum-gis/wiki/Download#11-Standalone-Installer-recommended-for-new-users).